Chapter 9 Unsupervised learning: clustering

 9.3 k-means clustering

-The k-means clustering algorithm11 aims at partitioning n observations into a fixed number of k clusters.
+The k-means clustering algorithm11 We will learn how the algorithm works below. aims at partitioning n observations into a fixed number of k clusters.
 This algorithm will find homogeneous clusters.

 In R, we use